thiagolocatelli/parse4j/README.md

 Files
 -----

-ParseFile lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular ParseObject.
+**ParseFile** lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular **ParseObject**.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).

-Getting started with ParseFile is easy.
+Getting started with **ParseFile** is easy.
 First, you'll need to have the data in byte[] form and then create a ParseFile with it.
 In this example, we'll just use a string:

 ```JAVA
 	byte[] data = "Working at Parse is great!".getBytes();